rytisltu09/PortfolioBot/README.md

 - moderation.py program has moderation related programs
 - utility.py program has utility related programs
 - setup.py program has AutoMod implementation, and setup ease
+- /images directory has required image(s) for the bot's front-end look.